-5.2.4 Group Portlet
+Group Portlet 5.2.3

-The new Lensfile Editor introduces the new concept of parameter groups.
-The old Lensfile Editor had only the principle of measure points.
+The new Lens File Editor introduces the new concept of parameter groups.
+The old Lens File Editor had only the principle of measure points.

-While field of view and k1 and k2 change for every zoom and focus step, center shift and nodal point distance don't show this behavior.
-For these parameters only a few calibration points are needed, whereas for fov 50 or more measure points are necessary.
-Measure points are no longer defined directly.
-Measure points are defined by the crossing of horizontal and vertical measure lines.
-These lines can be moved, deleted and inserted at any time during calibration.
-Even when points are already measured, the line can be moved to a better location.
+While field of view (FOV) and deformation parameters k1 and k2 have to be adjusted for even minor zoom and focus changes, center shift and nodal point values don't show this sensitive behavior.
+For these parameters only a few calibration points are needed, whereas for FOV at least 25 (5x5) or more measure points are necessary.
+These points are defined by the crossing of horizontal and vertical zoom and focus lines which can be moved, deleted and inserted at any time during calibration.